 Wednesday, September 23, 2009

-Old Bernie Madoff carries the right moniker, Madoff.
-It was originally reported that Bernie made-off with 50 billion of his trusting clients’ money.
-It now appears that Bloomberg.com and others have over-estimated Bernie’s accomplishments.
+Old Bernie Madoff carries the right moniker but the wrong spelling.
+It should be Madeoff as originally it was reported that Bernie made-off with from 50 to 65 billion of his trusting clients’ money.
+It now appears the media and others over-estimated Bernie’s accomplishments.

-Wait, Bernie only lost 94% of the money — maybe less!
-That’s it!
-Edward Zore, Chief Executive Officer of Northwestern Mutual Life Insurance, said recently, “We have stocks in our portfolio that lost 95 per cent.”
-And do you remember Providian Financial?
-It lost 95% of its value amid a spectacular run of credit card defaults.
-Oops!
+Bloomberg reports: "almost 1,400 victims who had claims of $1.38 million or less have been repaid in full."
+For many, investing with Madoff may not have been all that bad.
+Edward Zore, Chief Executive Officer of Northwestern Mutual Life Insurance, admitted, “We have stocks in our portfolio that lost 95 per cent.”
+And if you remember Providian Financial, you will recall it lost 95% of its value amid a spectacular run of credit card defaults.

 Investors who bought into the American mutual fund ProFunds UltraOTC,when it was at its peak and rode it down to its June 2009 low, watched 95% of their wealth disappear.
 Will anyone go to jail?
 Of course not.
 This is legal.
 Losing money in the market is an everyday occurrence.